Two Balls on a Tree

 This factorization is in principle testable.
 The prediction is that the deviation from classical correlations should scale with both the entanglement strength (a proxy for depth of shared ancestry) and the angular separation between measurement settings in a manner consistent with the product structure.
 A direct test would require varying entanglement strength systematically across trials while holding angular separation constant, then checking whether correlation scales linearly with the ancestry-depth factor.

-5. General Relativity and Quantum Mechanics as Dual Projections
+5. General Relativity and Quantum Mechanics as Incompatible Compressions

 The incompatibility between general relativity and quantum mechanics has motivated decades of research into quantum gravity.
 The two theories employ incompatible mathematical structures (smooth manifolds versus Hilbert spaces), assign different roles to time (a coordinate versus a parameter), and describe measurement differently (passive observation versus active collapse).

 The dendrogramic framework suggests a reinterpretation of this incompatibility.
-The two theories may be two projections of a single underlying structure, each keeping some information and discarding the rest.
+The two theories are not missing opposite halves of the tree.
+They disagree about its granularity.

 5.1 The Uncertainty Principle as Non-Commutativity of Projections